drapail/taxi-app/README.md

 # Heroku

 This project is also deployed to Heroku.
+AWS RDS MySQL instance is used as a DB.
 You can click it via this link:
 [Heroku Link](https://dibrov-taxi-app.herokuapp.com/login)